Lebanon holds first parliament election since financial collapse, blast | Politics

 Lebanese voted on Sunday in the first parliamentary election since the country's economic collapse, with many saying they hoped to deal a blow to ruling politicians they blame for the crisis even if the odds of major change appear slim.

 The election, the first since 2018, is seen as a test of whether the heavily armed, Iran-backed Hezbollah and its allies can preserve their parliamentary majority amid soaring poverty and anger at parties in power.
-Since Lebanon last voted, the country has been rocked by an economic meltdown that the World Bank says was orchestrated by the ruling class, and by a massive explosion at Beirut's port in 2020.
+Since Lebanon last voted it has been rocked by an economic meltdown that the World Bank says was orchestrated by the ruling class, and by a massive explosion at Beirut's port in 2020.

-As a symptom of the collapse, some polling stations suffered power cuts, local media reported.
+As a symptom of the collapse, some polling stations suffered power cuts.
 "I voted in hope to change the whole government and to have a better situation, for people to find work, be able to eat and drink.
 Things are very expensive and there is no electricity, no water," said Khodr al-Ashi, 62, voting in Beirut.

 In southern Lebanon, a political stronghold for the Shi'ite Hezbollah movement, Rana Gharib said she had lost her money in the financial collapse but was still voting for the group.
 "We vote for an ideology, not for money," said Gharib, a woman in her thirties who was casting her vote in the village of Yater, crediting Hezbollah for driving Israeli forces from southern Lebanon in 2000.